-For Participating Loads and Proxy Demand Resources, a single Shut-Down Cost in dollars ($) is the cost incurred to Shut-Down the resource after receiving a Dispatch Instruction.
-The submitted Shut-Down Cost must not be negative.
-For Multi-Stage Generating Resources, the Scheduling Coordinator must provide Start-Up Costs for each MSG Configuration into which the resource can be started.
+(i) For Participating Loads and Proxy Demand Resources, a single Shut-Down Cost in dollars ($) is the cost incurred to Shut-Down the resource after receiving a Dispatch Instruction.
+The submitted Shut-Down Cost must be non-negative.

+(j) For Multi-Stage Generating Resources, for any MSG Configuration for which a Bid is submitted, the Scheduling Coordinator must provide the Start-Up Bid for each MSG Configuration into which the resource can be started.

-30.7.10 Format and Validation of Minimum Load Costs
+30.7.10 Format and Validation of Minimum Load Bids

 30.7.10.1 In General

-For a Generating Unit or a Resource-Specific System Resource, the submitted Minimum Load Cost expressed in dollars per hour ($/hr) is the cost incurred for operating the unit at Minimum Load as registered in the Master File.
+Scheduling Coordinators may submit a Minimum Load Bid for a Generating Unit or a Resource-Specific System Resource, Participating Load, Reliability Demand Response Resource, or Proxy Demand Resource, expressed in dollars per hour ($/hr) representing the cost incurred for operating the unit at Minimum Load as registered in the Master File or as modified pursuant to Section 30.7.10.2.
 The CAISO will validate the Minimum Load Bids as follows:

-The submitted Minimum Load Cost must not be negative.
-In addition, if the Proxy Cost methodology pursuant to Section 30.4 applies to the resource, the Scheduling Coordinator for that resource may submit a daily Bid for the Minimum Load Cost that must not be negative but may be less than or equal to the sum of (i) one hundred twenty-five (125) percent of the Proxy Cost value other than the portion of the Proxy Cost value that consists of Minimum Load Opportunity Costs, if any; and (ii) one hundred (100) percent of the portion of the Proxy Cost value that consists of Minimum Load Opportunity Costs.

-For a resource that is eligible and has elected to use the Registered Cost methodology pursuant to Section 30.4, any submitted Minimum Load Cost must be equal to the Minimum Load Cost as registered in the Master File.
+(a) The submitted Minimum Load Cost must be non-negative.
+If the Proxy Cost methodology pursuant to Section 30.4.5 applies to the resource, the Scheduling Coordinator for that resource may submit a daily Bid for the Minimum Load Bid that must be non-negative and may be less than or equal to the Default Minimum Load Bid. (b) For a resource that is eligible and has elected to use the Registered Cost methodology pursuant to Section 30.4.7, any submitted Minimum Load Cost must be equal to the Minimum Load Cost as registered in the Master File.

+(c) If no Minimum Load Cost is submitted in a Bid, the CAISO will insert the Proxy Minimum Load Cost plus the applicable Minimum Load Opportunity Cost, or the Master File Registered Cost based on the methodology elected pursuant to Section 30.4.
+If the resource has an approved Reference Level Change Request and if no Minimum Load Cost is submitted in a Bid, the CAISO will insert the revised Reference Level Minimum Load Cost minus the applicable Load Opportunity Cost, divided by one hundred twenty-five percent (125%), plus the applicable Minimum Load Opportunity Cost.

 * * * * *

-30.7.10.3 Participating Loads
+30.7.10.3 [Not Used]

-For Participating Loads, the submitted Minimum Load Cost ($/hr) is the cost incurred while operating the resource at reduced consumption after receiving a Dispatch Instruction.
-The submitted Minimum Load Cost must not be negative.
+30.7.11 Format and Validation of Transition Bids

+The Scheduling Coordinators may submit Transition Bids for a Multi-Stage Generating Resource that must meet the following requirements:

+(a) The Transition Bids are not negative.

+(b) For resources under the Proxy Cost methodology, Transition Bids must be less than or equal to the Default Transition Bids calculated under the Proxy Cost methodology.

+(c) For resources under the Registered Costs methodology Transitions Bids must equal the Default Transition Bids as registered in the Master File.

+(d) If no Transition Cost is submitted in a Bid, the CAISO will insert the Proxy Transition plus the applicable Transition Opportunity Cost, or as registered in the Master File, based on the elected methodology pursuant to Section 30.4.
+If the resource has an approved Reference Level Change Request and if no Transition Cost is submitted in a Bid, the CAISO will insert the difference between the revised Default Start-Up Cost Bid for the higher MSG Configuration minus the applicable Start-Up Opportunity Cost for the higher MSG configuration and the revised Default Start-Up Cost Bid for the lower MSG Configuration minus the applicable Start-Up Opportunity Cost for the lower MSG configuration, divided by one hundred twenty-five percent (125%), plus the applicable transition Opportunity Cost.
+If the result of this calculation is negative for any transition between two MSG Configurations, then the Transition Cost shall be zero.

 * * * * *